-Shows the device information, including firmware version and serial number.
+Shows the device information, including AXIS OS version and serial number.

-Upgrade firmware: Upgrade the firmware on your device.
-Takes you to the Maintenance page where you can do a firmware upgrade.
+Upgrade AXIS OS: Upgrade the software on your device.
+Takes you to the Maintenance page where you can do the upgrade.

 Time sync status

 Shows NTP synchronization information, including if the device is in sync with an NTP server and the time remaining until the next sync.